Dom2364/ATC/README.txt

 To add groups, type the name of it in the text box then click the add group button.
 To remove a group, type the name of it or select it then click delete group.
 To join or leave a group, click the group or type the name then click the appropriate button.

 There is more detailed help in the help menu.

+IMPORTANT: You can add admins by going to the server lua file then adding admin steam id's to the table.
+The only thing admins can do is open any runway.
+Useful if someone refuses to open it after a landing or takeoff.